Permutations with non-decreasing transposition array and pattern avoidance: Abstract

-{\sc Abstract:} We show some new combinatorial interpretations of a code associating each permutation with a ``subexceedant function'', that is, a function $f : [n] \rightarrow [n]$ such that $f(i) \leq i, 1\leq i\leq n$, that we call ``$\nom$ code''.
-We show that this code is related to the selection sort algorithm and to the cycle structure of the permutation.
-We propose a representation of permutations by trees based on this code.
-In the second half of the paper we study the permutations having a non-decreasing $\nom$ code, in particular we study length 3 pattern avoidance in this class of permutations.
+We give some results about a bijection associating each permutation with a subexcedant function (i.\ e., a function $f : [n] \rightarrow [n]$ such that $f(i) \leq i, 1\le i\le n$).
+This function is related to a particular decomposition of the permutation as a product of transpositions and therefore it has been called transposition array in the literature.
+In particular, we identify anti-exceedance positions of the permutation through its transposition array and we give an expression of the bijection in terms of the cycle structure of the permutation.
+We give a characterization of a family of permutations having a non-decreasing transposition array and study length $3$ pattern avoidance therein.